stebezs/prologAkinator/README.md

 ## Running the game
 1. Make sure that you have prolog-swi properly installed.
-The commands to install On Linux (eg Mint or other) are just below:
+The commands to install SWI Prolog on Ubuntu:

 ```
 sudo apt-get install software-properties-common